jnatali/sagehen_meadows/data/field_observations/groundwater/sub-daily loggers/README.md

 Because the loggers were moved from well to well, especially during the summer of 2018, please consult [this sheet](https://docs.google.com/spreadsheets/d/1AUDLyi7_ER2n2P46caTSbKDx0lcRPYqYAcefWkf2Hr0/edit#gid=258617925) for information about the data (well names, start + end times, field notes, logger ID and serial number).
 We will track data processing progress in this file.

+As we process the data, we'll record tasks and instructions in this [google docs file](https://docs.google.com/document/d/1SkeEyw_Hy92w4wKUREM5MnydNLWko_dcTGWOw4gq3G8/edit).

 **IMPORTANT NOTE**: We don't want to overwrite the original .csv files.
 If you change the file, please save with a distinct file name.
 Please use git tools (such as the [github desktop app](https://desktop.github.com/), and see [help docs](https://docs.github.com/en/desktop) if needed) to sync files, upload with notes so we can track versions.